 “It has greatly helped everyone, being able to share and talk about it with likeminded people and an artist who specialises in this type of area of work.
 At the end of this block it will be great to see the final result and the power that each of the coat will symbolise.
 The exhibition will bring light and representation onto this topic of discrimination and kindness towards each other.”

-Block 1 – Saying No To Discrimination
+Block 1 – Saying No To Discrimination (April-May 2021)

 The main project started in the beginning of April and is funded by Derbyshire Police and Crime Commissioner’s Vulnerability Fund.
 We set out the activities with professional artist Dawn Campion, who is an upcycling artist.
 She uses textiles and materials she can find at home whether it be an old t-shirt or a piece of lace fabric and transforms them into beautiful and usable pieces of art.